-- 2.1 Programs are a minimum of twelve months and a full-time practice commitment or equivalent. - 2.1.a Nontraditional residency programs describe the program's design and length used to meet the required educational competency areas, goals, and objectives.
+- 2.1 Programs must be a minimum of twelve months and a full-time practice commitment or equivalent. - 2.1.a.
+Non-traditional residency programs must describe the program's design and length used to meet the required educational competency areas, goals, and objectives.